DnD 5e - Warlock Pact Boons Breakdown

 The biggest problem with Pact of the Chain is that you're heavily invested in your familiar, and your familiar has at most 10 hit points (the Imp has 10 hp), so your familiar is likely to die frequently.
 You get no special means to summon your familiar again, so expect to spend 70 minutes and 10 gp to cast Find Familiar several times a day while adventuring.

 To succeed with Pact of the Chain, you need to master how familiars work.
 Remember that familiars act independently of you and act on their own initiative.
 They'll take commands from you which you'll usually issue verbally unless you can use telepathy or something.
-You can make your familiar attack using their Reaction by trading one of your attacks during the Attack action, and Invesment of the Chain Master allows you to make your familiar attack again as a Bonus Action on your turn, but those two attacks are made on your turn rather than on your familar's turn, so if your familiar isn't in range to attack you may be out of luck.
+You can make your familiar attack using their Reaction by trading one of your attacks during the Attack action, but this attack is made on your turn rather than on your familar's turn, so if your familiar isn't in range to attack you may be out of luck.

 New familiar options: